 Bottom line

-You have options if you’re looking for a new bank as a retiree.
+If you’re a retiree looking for a new bank, you have options.
 Banks across the country and online are eager for your business.

-Review your choices and shop around for the best bank accounts.
-You can even check out our list of best banks for seniors.
+Review your choices and shop around for a new bank to help you avoid wasting your retirement dollars.
 You might be surprised by the excellent options available.

 Lucrative, Flat-Rate Cash Rewards